According to some analysts it could happen. Here’s why.

-Public companies chasing McDonald’s on the QSR Top Fifty list include Starbucks Corp (NASDAQ:SBUXC) in the #2 slot, Yum Brands Inc.’s (NYSE:YUMC) Taco Bell at #5, Wendy’s Co.
-(NASDAQ:WENA), which uses fresh beef, at #6, Dunkin’ Brands Group Inc. (NASDAQ:DNKNC) sitting at #7, another Yum Brands entry, Pizza Hut at #9 and Panera Bread Co. (:PNRAN/A) which occupies the #10 slot.
+Public companies chasing McDonald’s on the QSR Top Fifty list include Starbucks Corp (NASDAQ:SBUXC) in the #2 slot, Yum Brands Inc.’s (NYSE:YUMD) Taco Bell at #5, Wendy’s Co.
+(NASDAQ:WENC), which uses fresh beef, at #6, Dunkin’ Brands Group Inc. (NASDAQ:DNKND) sitting at #7, another Yum Brands entry, Pizza Hut at #9 and Panera Bread Co. (:PNRAN/A) which occupies the #10 slot.

 Will one of these companies eventually push McDonald’s out of the top spot or will MCD ultimately perfect a better burger and convince all those Millennials that dining under the golden arches is actually the cool thing to do?
 The answer is yet to come.